 Online Brings the configured MSDTC service online.

 Offline Takes the configured MSDTC service offline.
 Monitor Monitors the configured MSDTC service.
 Clean Forcibly stops the configured MSDTC service.
+Cleans up after a resource fails to come online, fails to go offline, or fails to detect as ONLINE when resource is in an ONLINE state.

-Note: The MSDTC agent comprises two parts; MSDTC client and MSDTC server.
-The MSDTC client and the MSDTC server must not be configured on the same cluster node.
+Note: The agent for MSDTC comprises of two component; the MSDTC client and the MSDTC server.
+These components must not be configured on the same cluster node.

-Resource type definition for SQL Server 2008 MSDTC agent
+Resource type definition